-Once my friend from Bombay was in town we got on the famous Ranikhet Express to Kathogodam a small and last railway station after which one has to go through a 3-4 hour drive to almora in a bus/taxi.
+Once my friend from Bombay was in town, we got on the famous Ranikhet Express to Kathogodam, a small and last railway station, after which one has to go through a 3-4 hour drive to Almora in a bus/taxi.
 The taxi guys usually charge 200-300 INR per person.
-Bus might be cheaper but never tried it.
-The ride is beautiful and one gets good views of the Kumaon Mountains all the way.
-Once in almora you’ll have to take another taxi/bus to travel further to Kasardevi or Kalimath the quaint villages the hills around which are famously called Cranks Ridge.
-One can drive down from Delhi/Dehradun as well depends on what kind of time you have and what trip you looking for.
+The bus might be cheaper but never tried it.
+The ride is beautiful, and one gets excellent views of the Kumaon Mountains all the way.
+Once in Almora, you’ll have to take another taxi/bus to travel further to Kasardevi or Kalimath, the quaint villages the hills around which are famously called Cranks Ridge.
+One can drive down from Delhi/Dehradun as well depends on what kind of time you have and what trip you are looking for at the time.

-There are quite a few home stays and guesthouses on both sides of the road from Kalimath towards Binsar.
+There are quite a few homestays and guesthouses on both sides of the road from Kalimath towards Binsar.
 Mohan’s and Dolma’s Guesthouse are quite good.
 Dolma’s is cheap accommodation but nice and clean.
-Mohan’s got a more experience centered where you got full glass windows in your rooms and fireplace with nice room service.
-It is more a resort kind of thing where as Dolma’s is nice and clean guest house run by peaceful Tibetan folks.
-If one wants to feel the local style of living there are quite a few home stays run by locals as well.
-They usually prefer backpackers who’d stay for longer amount of time as that means a continuous income but they will let out room for few days also.
+Mohan’s got a more experience centered where you got full glass windows in your rooms and fireplace with friendly room service.
+It is more a resort kind of thing whereas Dolma’s is a sweet and clean guest house run by peaceful Tibetan folks.
+If one wants to feel the local style of living, there are quite a few homestays run by locals as well.
+They usually prefer backpackers who’d stay for a more extended amount of time, as that means a continuous income, but they will let out a room for a few days also.